Sinchanaks130/Login-page-with-js/README.md

-A clean and responsive authentication interface built with HTML, CSS, and vanilla JavaScript.
+A clean and responsive authentication interface built with HTML, CSS, and JavaScript.
 This project includes toggling functionality between Login and Register forms — perfect for modern web applications.

 ## Live Demo : https://sinchanaks130.github.io/Login-page-with-js/